How To Move Beyond Reactive Communication Patterns with Your Partner

-- Ask yourself: What does my partner’s behavior symbolize or represent for me?
+- Ask yourself: Which of my partner’s behaviors trigger a response in me?
+What does my partner’s behavior symbolize or represent for me?
 What are my beliefs and attitudes about his/her behavior?
 Remember you are seeing your partner’s behavior through your own lens and your perception may not mirror what is actually running through your partner’s mind.

-- Become mindful of your behavior and the actions that you automatically take when you get “triggered”.
+- Take the time to become mindful of your behavior and the actions that you automatically take when you get “triggered”.
 Slowing yourself down and taking a few moments to gather your wits will help you to make better choices in how you react.
-You will be able to begin to see the pattern of the reactions that you and your partner are caught in.
+With practice you will come to see the pattern of the reactions that you and your partner are caught in.
 Becoming aware of this cycle is the first step in changing it.

 - Agree to share your “triggers” with your partner.
 Expressing your own concerns and being open to listening to your partner’s concerns builds a bridge towards understanding each other more deeply.
 This understanding alone can help you to begin to control your own reactions and communicate more appropriately.

 - Once you and your partner better understand each other’s reactive behaviors, you can practice new and healthy patterns of communication.
 As you engage in new, positive behaviors, you will reprogram the connections between the neurons in your brain and create new patterns of behavior.
 Instead of functioning on autopilot, you will learn to make healthy choices when you are in a conflict.